HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-6 Authorized transmissions.md

 6. **Going International**:

    > **Key Information:**
-   > *FCC-licensed amateur radio stations are prohibited from exchanging communications with any country whose administration has notified the International Telecommunication Union (ITU) that it objects to such communications.*
+   > *FCC-licensed amateur radio stations are prohibited from exchanging communications with any country whose administration has notified the International Telecommunication Union (ITU) that it objects to such communications.* {{< link id="T1D01" >}}

    Time to flex those language skills!
 You can chat with hams worldwide, but keep it personal or radio-related.
 It's like having pen pals, but cooler.

    There are some countries that you are not allowed to communicate with: We won't be listing them here, because they could change over time, but any country can notify the ITU that they don't want ham radio operators to communicate with their citizens.
 If that happens?
 Forbidden.

    > **Key Information:**
-   > *From within any vessel or craft located in international waters and documented or registered in the United States, an FCC-licensed amateur station may transmit.*
+   > *From within any vessel or craft located in international waters and documented or registered in the United States, an FCC-licensed amateur station may transmit.* {{< link id="T1C06" >}}

    Here's a fun fact: You can transmit from a boat in international waters, as long as you stick to frequency bands allocated internationally in each of the three ITU regions.
 IF you are in territorial waters of another country then you need to know and follow their rules.

 #### Third-Party Communications: Playing Telephone (Literally)

 > **Key Information:**
-> *Third party communications is a message from a control operator (first party) of an amateur station to another amateur station control operator (second party) on behalf of another person (third party).*
+> *Third party communications is a message from a control operator (first party) of an amateur station to another amateur station control operator (second party) on behalf of another person (third party).* {{< link id="T1F08" >}}

 Ever wanted to let your non-ham friend use your radio?
 That – as well as passing messages on their behalf – counts as a third-party communication, and it comes with some rules: